The 11th edition of the Cannes-Croisette Competition will take place on Saturday, April 18 and Sunday, April 19, 2026.

 Exchange, sharing, respect and generosity are the ingredients that make the Cannes-Croisette International Dance Competition successful since many years.

-This competition organized by the Association Danse Emotion is open to dancers of all nationalities, from the age of 7 years; three disciplines are represented (Classic, Modern-Jazz and Contemporary) in the “Amateurs” and “Pre-Professional” categories and for individual performances (solo), in duo and in groups.
+This competition organized by the Association Danse Emotion is open to dancers of all nationalities, from the age of 7 years; three disciplines are represented (Classic, Modern-Jazz and Contemporary) in the “Amateurs” and “Pre-Professional” categories and for individual performances (solo) and in groups (no duo).

 Free registration are accepted and the competition is open to the public for a fee.

-The competition takes place on Saturday April 20th & Sunday April 21st, 2024 at the Théâtre Croisette – Palais Stéphanie – J.W Marriott, located at 3 Rue Amouretti in Cannes (France), with the possibility of rehearsal on stage on Friday April 19th from 2:00 p.m.
+The competition takes place on Saturday April 18th & Sunday April 19th, 2026 at the Théâtre Croisette – Palais Stéphanie – J.W Marriott, located at 3 Rue Amouretti in Cannes (France), with the possibility to recover the bracelets for dancer and teacher from Friday April 17th from 2:00 p.m to 5:00 pm and the days after.

-Spectator fees can be purchased either by the on-line ticketing or at the theater from Friday April 19th at 3:00p.m.
+Spectator fees can be purchased either by the on-line ticketing or at the theater from Friday April 17th at 2:00 to 5:00 pm and the days after.

 You can download the rules below

-For the Classic Solo Pre-Pro categories, you can download the list of competition variations and the audio files below.
+For the Classic Solo Pre-Pro categories, from december 01st 2025, you can download the list of competition variations and the audio files below.

-You can download the registration forms for the solo and duo/group categories.
+You can download the registration forms for the solo and group categories.

 Results